 For more information on tourism in São Miguel, I recommend the following webpage: Tourism in São Miguel, Azores.

-Considering tours and excursions on São Miguel, Azores, I recommend to book your tickets with GetYourGuide.
-They have a loads of activities to choose.
+Considering tours and excursions on São Miguel, Azores, I recommend booking your tickets with GetYourGuide.
+They have loads of activities to choose.